Rachel Gonsalves » Mrs. Rachel Gonsalves

 Monthly Independent Reading Assignment

-In 8th grade, students are expected to read from an independent reading selection for at least 30 minutes/day.
+All students in ELA are expected to read from an independent reading selection for at least 30 minutes/day.
 Students should have a silent reading book with them every day in class.
 Each month, students will select reading materials from our school and classroom libraries from a chosen theme.
-Each month's assignment is posted to our Canvas page.
+Each month's assignment is posted to Google Classroom.
 At the end of each month, students will complete an in-class book project to show proficiency in what they have read for the month.
+We will not do reading logs nor will we do book reports outside of class.

-Students will record their NWEA and Lexile reading scores in their planners, and are expected to select reading materials within their reading level and middle-school interest levels.
+Students will record their i-Ready and Lexile reading scores in their planners, and are expected to select reading materials within their reading level and middle-school interest levels.

 Students may see me or our Library Media Technician, Mrs. Munson, for help or book recommendations.